 Here’s another example.
 Most women will often discuss/express, rather than try to solve.
 Girls and women just want to express themselves and their frustrations and to be heard.
 They want an ear to listen to them.

 By comparison, when a guy is confronted with an issue, he will likely try to find a solution.
 If he can’t, he won’t talk it out.
-Instead, we’ll put it on the back burner and mull it over until more information becomes available or the problem goes away.
+Instead, he’ll put it on the back burner and mull it over until more information becomes available or the problem goes away.
 If it doesn’t go away, he may end up forcing a solution, for better or worse.
 A man feels, when a woman complains to him or talks to him, that she is expecting a solution….a woman does not expect a solution.
 She just expects a listening sympathetic ear and some emotional support.

 But a man feels pressured to come up with a solution.
 He feels that is his responsibility.
 And if he cannot find a solution he prefers not to discuss the situation.
 Or he gets annoyed, angry or impatient.